sinch/docs/docs/conversation/conversation.md

 The Sinch Conversation API gives you the power of conversation across all supported channels and full control over channel specific features if required.
 A single callback contains all aspects of the conversation for easy integration into the Sinch portfolio of services, or any third-party platform.

 Currently, the Sinch Conversation API is in closed beta and additional channels will be supported as they become popular.
-If you are interested in the early access program please contact a [Sinch representative](https://www.sinch.com/contact-us/).
+If you are interested in the early access program and are an existing customer, please contact your account manager.
+If you are a new customer, please contact a [Sinch representative](https://www.sinch.com/contact-us/).

 ---